 Here we want to highlight some common misconception about autism and separate the fact from the fiction:

+Many concerned parents have asked ‘do parents cause autism?’
 People are born with autism, therefore their upbringing cannot cause the condition.
-A horrible old theory tried to place the “blame” for autism on parents.
+A horrible old theory (ironically put forward by Leo Kanner, credited with discovering the condition) tried to place the “blame” for autism on parents.
 This theory tried to point the finger at either “refrigerator parents” (cold, distant parents) or simply “fussing” over-attentive parents as being somehow responsible for their child’s condition.
 This outdated theory has been proven to have no basis in fact and comes from a time where people who were different were seen as something negative in society and something which someone had to take responsibility for.
 This myth is extremely unaligned with the current advocacy for autism because it adds to the stigma around autism and it can cause unnecessary strife for parents and family members who genuinely strive to understand and assist their autistic child.

-Autistic people often find social situations very difficult or stressful but this does not mean that a person doesn’t want to socialise.
+Since differences in social interaction is a primary feature of the condition, many may ask ‘can autistic people socialise?’
+While autistic people often find social situations very difficult or stressful, this does not mean that a person doesn’t want to socialise.
 Nor does it mean that some autistic people are not very outgoing or enjoy socialising.
 Just because a person finds something challenging or does something in a different way, does not mean that they don’t interact with other people or have friends.
 Autistic people must make a huge effort every single day to interact with other people.
 It is important for neurotypical people to try and meet autistic people half way to make social situations less stressful.

 As autism is an invisible condition, too often people can be quick to pass judgement and make assumptions instead of being understanding or helpful.
 Autistic people often communicate differently to those who do not have the condition and can become overwhelmed in certain environments and situations.
 This is too often confused as a “temper tantrum” or bad behaviour by those who do not understand autism.
+Asking ‘are autistic people aggressive?’ often comes from looking at an autistic person’s distress on a surface level.
 Many parents tell us about how they can often feel “judged” by others if their child experiences a “meltdown” in a public place.
 Equally autistic adults behaviour can sometimes be misinterpreted as suspicious or aggressive.
 Understand that what you see as negative behaviour may be a person really struggling in a very difficult environment or situation – avoid staring and judging and, even when you don’t know if someone is autistic, give people a break.
 Let’s all be kinder to one another!

 Play Therapy – allows autistic children to grow in areas of self-expression, communication, and social skills in an environment involving playing with toys that the child likes.